vncnz/thesis_rust/README.md

 - [ ] Extensive tests on what I did until now
 - [ ] Update thesis wrt updates in code
 - [ ] Non-branching nodes: move them in a dedicated structure property?
+- [ ] Exclude from computation nodes that can't get a better result than the best?

 ## "Benchmark"